 Ph.D.
 2015, Michigan State University

 In the Turner Lab we use experimental evolution with bacteria to ask questions about how evolution works and how evolution and ecology interact.
-The fundamental evolutionary and ecological processes we study have many important applications, such as understanding the dynamics of microbiomes, evolution of antibiotic resistance, bioremediation, adaptation to environmental change, and more.
+The fundamental evolutionary and ecological processes we study have many important applications, such as understanding the dynamics of microbiomes, the evolution of antibiotic resistance, bioremediation, adaptation to environmental change, and more.

 Because bacteria grow quickly and have large population sizes, we can observe them evolving in the lab in as little as a few weeks.
 Genome sequencing also allows us to study the genetic basis of the evolutionary changes we observe.
 Students in the lab may conduct new evolution experiments or study the outcomes of previous and ongoing evolution experiments, including populations from a more than 30-year long-term evolution experiment with Escherichia coli.
 There are opportunities in the lab for students interested in doing hands-on work with bacteria and also for students interested in bioinformatics/computational approaches.